k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 ### Testers

-- The **Testers** field is used for attaching users (testers) to a permission set.
-A tester is attached to a testing environment by being assigned to the environment permission set.
+- The **Testers** field is used for assigning users (testers) to a permission set.
+A tester gains access to a testing environment by being included in the environment's permission set.

 - A TDM environment permission set can be assigned to selected testers, selected Fabric roles (user groups), or all TDM users.